patzsantos/SciTec-App/README.md

 ## Purpose
 This is the individual coding output of the team [design document](https://github.com/patzsantos/scitecapp/blob/main/Design%20Document/SSDCS_PCOM7E%20March%202024%20Bulwark%20Systems%20%C2%A9%20SciTec%20App%20for%20the%20International%20Space%20Station%20(ISS).docx) developed by Team Bulwark for the Secure Software Development (Computer Science) course of The Unviversity of Essex Online.

-Scrum solo, a method wherein only a sole developer implements all the tasks during code development ( (Moyo & Mnkandla.
+Scrum solo, a method wherein only a sole developer implements all the tasks during code development (Moyo & Mnkandla.
 2020) was implemented in the creation of this application.
 Therefore, it is important to note that some changes from the initial design proposal were applied to this version of SciTec.

 ## Development
-The program was built using Django 5.0.6 web framework in Python 3.11.9 in the PyCharm 2023.2.6 version.
+The program was built using **Django 5.0.6** web framework in **Python 3.11.9** in the **PyCharm 2023.2.6** version IDE.

-The reasoning behind choosing Django is that it follows the Model-View-Controller (MVC) structure discussed by Pillai (2017), though not exactly the same.
-Django does not use the exact MVC terminology, since their framework is more commonly as MTV for Model-Template-View.
+Django is the chose framework since it follows the Model-View-Controller (MVC) structure discussed by Pillai (2017), though not exactly the same.
+Django does not use the MVC terminology, since their framework is more commonly as MTV for Model-Template-View.
 However, it applies the same logic since Django (N.D.a) discusses that view shows the page from the URL, templates present data, and the controller serves as the program dispatching to request the view.

 ## Security Features